A seven-year-old girl dies after an elephant throws a stone that hits her head in a Moroccan zoo.

 In our series of letters from African journalists, Ghanaian writer and opposition politician Elizabeth Ohene looks at what we mean when we speak of corruption.

-A selection of the best photos from across African this week.
+A selection of the best photos from across Africa this week.

 Budd's Abidjan office (Ivory Coast) reports that following discussions with the various port operators, the CFA Francs 2...